digitaltrails/vdu_controls/README.md

    numbers to tune the number of writes to an acceptable levels.
  + Consider adjusting the ambient lighting instead of the VDU.

+#### Monitoring to assist with making adjustments:

+  + Hovering over a VDU name in the main window reveals a popup that includes the number of VCP (NVRAM) writes.
+  + The bottom of the About-dialog shows the same numbers.
+They update dynamically.

 #### Other concerns

 Going beyond the standard DDC features by experimenting with undocumented-features